 I help you pitch your work to the right level for your audience; ensure that your organization is sound and your logic compelling; help you craft sentences that are clear, coherent, and elegant; and create consistency and correctness across your entire document in whatever citation style your target journal or press requires.
 I have extensive experience working with ESL authors (from all over the globe: from China and Korea to India and Poland), and can help untangle complicated prose to make your writing read like the work of a native English speaker.
 And the writing tasks that most authors find onerous—reformatting, checking citations, fact-checking, proofreading, polishing, trimming to meet word limits—are tasks I excel at.
 Let me take some of those writing tasks off your plate so that you can spend your time where it's most valuable: in the lab, in the classroom, in the archives, or writing up your next manuscript or grant application.

 I'm also a human being!
 (I don't believe in brains on sticks.)
 I love reading genre fiction (cozy mysteries of all types, YA, fantasy) and comic books (Marvel forever).
-I have a hilarious 10-year-old son, a professional musician husband, and a very fluffy Akita.
+I have a hilarious 12-year-old son, a professional musician husband, and a very fluffy Akita.
 I take on complicated cooking projects as stress relief.
-My favorite color is lime green, closely followed by aqua.
+I'm an adult figure skater.
 I have five tattoos and four more planned.
 I love Kids Today and the internet, and I am fascinated by fan culture—fanfiction in particular.